The Quick Verdict

 Time Needed

 Zion needs 2-4 days to do properly.
 The Narrows alone takes a full day.
 Angels Landing takes half a day with the permit process.
-Add in Observation Point and the Emerald Pools and you’re looking at 3 days minimum.
+Add in Observation Point, the Emerald Pools, and Canyon Overlook and you’re looking at 3 days minimum.
+Read my Zion itinerary guide if you want a day-by-day breakdown.

 Edge: Bryce if you’re short on time.